bikash007-gb/Gram/README.md

 }
 ```

-Now we can view a report with `/report/:reportId` route, which is `GET` request.
+Now we can view a report with `/report/:reportId` route, which is a `GET` request.
 In response we will get the report details

 lets try this with recently created report `/report/608fa67d543b24326c03e29f`